Toenail Fungus Treatment Side Effects: A Complete Guide to Risks and Safety (2026)

 A Head-to-Head Look: Side Effects by Treatment Type

-Oral Antifungals: The Power and the Peril
+Oral Antifungals: The High-Risk Path

 Terbinafine (formerly Lamisil)